pilcrowonpaper/copenhagen/password-authentication.md

 ## Brute-force attacks

-Passwords are susceptible to brute force attacks.
+Passwords are susceptible to brute-force attacks.
 There are mainly 2 approaches to brute-forcing:

 1. The attacker tries a bunch of common passwords.
 2. The attacker targets specific accounts using leaked passwords (credential stuffing).

 [Multi-factor authentication (MFA)](/mfa.md) is the best defense against brute-force attacks.
 While it doesn't prevent brute-force attacks themselves, it does make it near pointless to do.
 Users should be recommended to enable MFA and it should be required for security-critical applications.

 IP-based throttling should always be implemented.
 A basic example is to block all attempts from an IP address for 10 minutes after they fail 10 consecutive attempts.
-Other ideas include increasing the lockout period, and gradually allowing new attempts at a set interval after a lockout.
+Other ideas include increasing the lockout period on each lockout, and gradually allowing new attempts at a set interval after a lockout.
 This also prevents DOS attacks as password hashing is resource-intensive.
-An identifier-based throttling can also be implemented on top of IP-based throttling, though this can introduce denial-of-service (DoS) vulnerabilities (see [device cookies](https://owasp.org/www-community/Slow_Down_Online_Guessing_Attacks_with_Device_Cookies)).
+An identifier-based throttling can also be implemented on top of IP-based throttling, though this can introduce DoS vulnerabilities (see [device cookies](https://owasp.org/www-community/Slow_Down_Online_Guessing_Attacks_with_Device_Cookies)).

-Another layer of security you can implement is bot detection via tests like Captchas.
+Another layer of security you can implement is bot detection using tests like Captchas.

 Finally, ensure a certain strength of passwords for users.
 Make sure passwords aren't weak and that they haven't been part of previous leaks.
 See the [Password validation](#password-validation) section.

 ## Error handling

 As a good rule of thumb, error messages should be vague and generic.
 For example, a login form should display "Incorrect username or password" instead of "Incorrect username" or "Incorrect password."
 However, if your users' usernames or emails are public knowledge, it may make more sense to return a more specific error message.
-In most cases, anyone can already determine if an email address is valid by checking it in the registration form.
+In most cases, anyone can already determine if an email address or username is valid by checking it in the registration form.

 Even when returning a generic message, it may be possible to determine if a user exists or not by checking the response times of the login form.
 For example, if you only validate the password when the username is valid.